CPR Certification Online American CPR Care Association

 Helping someone who is unconscious

 It is crucial to know what to do and act fast when someone becomes unconscious.
-Before the emergency services arrive, some basic first aid procedures, such as looking for small or big injuries and monitoring vital signs, might be helpful.
+Before the emergency services arrive, some basic first aid procedures might be helpful, such as looking for small or big injuries and monitoring vital signs.
 It may be required to provide CPR if a person is not breathing.
 If a person appears unconscious or unresponsive, the first thing to do is ask them if they are OK in a loud voice.
 If they don’t answer, give them a gentle shake.
-However, try to avoid moving the person as they might have suffered a spinal cord injury.
+However, try to avoid moving the person, but you can tilt their head as they might have suffered a spinal cord injury.
 Wait until help arrives.
 If they still don’t answer, take the following steps to provide first aid to an unconscious person –

 1. Make sure that their airway is clear and it does not show any symptoms of obstruction, such as laborious or high-pitched breathing.